Refutation of the

 Therefore proposition N3 is false.
 There are no necessary, finite

-This negation seems somewhat unnecessary and needlessly harsh
+These negations seem somewhat unnecessary and needlessly harsh

-possibility of it being finite.
 Together with Negation 1, which

-(infinitude in all respects) and the existential nature of necessary
+denies the simultaneous realisation of the predicate almightiness (infinitude in all respects) and the existential nature necessary

 being , there is no possible accommodation for God to be a necessary

-Affirmation 3 (using induction)
+Affirmation 3 (using deduction)

-Proposition A3: There are finite contingent beings
+Proposition A3: Finite contingent beings are logically possible

-- Therefore, finite contingent beings are possible.
+- Finite, contingent beings are logically possible

 - A finite being cannot do all and any thing, or exist